redskycyber/Cloud-Security/Begin-your-journey-towards-cloud-security-mastery.md

 Pick a provider of your choice and get after it:

-For AWS, access the AWS Management Console
+For AWS, access the AWS Management Console \
 [FREE] Account signup - https://lnkd.in/eaaPCX6d

-For Azure, access the Microsoft Azure Portal
+For Azure, access the Microsoft Azure Portal \
 [FREE] Account signup - https://lnkd.in/eDf5FM3C

-For GCP, access the Google Cloud Console.
+For GCP, access the Google Cloud Console \
 [FREE] Account signup - https://lnkd.in/e6dUnh7a

 ## Step 3) - Once inside, play with and provision services.
 Pick a side project that requires cloud resources and try your hand at configuring it correctly.